 example.com TXT v=spf1 include:spf.protection.outlook.com -all

 To complete this procedure, you must add another include-statement that specifies the host shown in the first CNAME row in the Configure Email Sender dialog box.
-(This is also the domain that you specified in the Mail domain to send from field.)
+(This is also the mail domain that you specified in the Mail domain to send from field.)

 Add the host to the existing record to configure a combined SPF record like this: